-We’re also sharing our trick to making these meatballs so tender and moist: slices of white bread soaked in milk are used to help bind the meat together, rather than dry bread crumbs which we’ve seen used in so many other Italian-style meatball recipes.
+We’re also sharing our trick to making these Italian-Style Meatballs so tender and moist!
+Slices of white bread soaked in milk are used to help bind the meat together, rather than dry bread crumbs which we’ve seen used in so many other Italian-style meatball recipes.

 This recipe makes a generous amount of meatballs so you’ll have lots of options for how to use them – and they freeze quite well!
 Whether you are making spaghetti and meatballs with your favorite tomato sauce, or a classic Italian Meatball Soup, or eating them as is, this is a great go-to meatball recipe for you to have in your recipe collection.